bpanel-org/bpanel-docs/docs/plugin-started.md

 Once the script is complete you should have a plugin project directory ready to work on (and even `npm publish` if you wanted to).

 ## Developing your Plugin
-If you're using the default plugin structure, index.js in the top level of your plugin directory is the entry point to your plugin.
+If you're using the default plugin structure, index.js in the `dist` directory of your plugin directory is the entry point to your plugin.
 Your plugin extensions should be exposed in this file (see the API docs for more on the available extensions).
-All other files should be in the `lib` directory.
+If you're using `bpanel-cli create` though, you can/should build in the `lib` directory, exposing an `index.js` file there, and the build commands (`make watch`, `make build`, or `npm publish` described below) will build your files into the `dist` directory (the build really just converts any modern ES6+ into more widely supported JavaScript).

 bPanel's `pluginsConfig.js` file supports two import types, with fields for `local` and `plugins`.
 Any plugin name in the `plugins` array will be attempted to be downloaded from npm (but not saved to your package.json).
 Local plugin projects will be looked for in `webapp/plugins/local` so make sure a project with a matching name is available there.